Chart Color Schemes

 Cultural Diversity

-The level of cultural diversity witnessed in Palmview was found to be above average when compared nationally for a number of language and cultural background related metrics
+The level of cultural diversity witnessed in Palmview was found to be slightly above average when compared nationally for a number of language and cultural background related metrics

-In terms of ancestry, English (31.3%), Australian (26.9%), and Scottish (7.2%) were the top three represented groups.
-Some ethnic groups showed notable divergences: South African at 1.0% (vs None% regionally), New Zealand at 1.1% (vs None%), and Dutch at 1.6% (vs None%).
+In terms of ancestry, the top three represented groups were English at 31.3%, Australian at 26.9%, and Scottish at 7.2%.
+There were also notable divergences in the representation of certain ethnic groups: South African was overrepresented at 1.0% (vs None% regionally), New Zealand at 1.1% (vs None%), and Dutch at 1.6% (vs None%).

 Frequently Asked Questions - Diversity